Solar gain: Solar gain and building design

-Solar gain can have both positive or negative effects depending on the climate.
+Solar gain can have either positive or negative effects depending on the climate.
 In the context of passive solar building design, the aim of the designer is normally to maximize solar gain within the building in the winter (to reduce space heating demand), and to control it in summer (to minimize cooling requirements).
 Thermal mass may be used to even out the fluctuations during the day, and to some extent between days.

 Control of solar gain

 Uncontrolled solar gain is undesirable in hot climates due to its potential for overheating a space.
 To minimize this and reduce cooling loads, several technologies exist for solar gain reduction.
 SHGC is influenced by the color or tint of glass and its degree of reflectivity.
 Reflectivity can be modified through the application of reflective metal oxides to the surface of the glass.
 Low-emissivity coating is another more recently developed option that offers greater specificity in the wavelengths reflected and re-emitted.
 This allows glass to block mainly short-wave infrared radiation without greatly reducing visible transmittance.

 In climate-responsive design for cold and mixed climates, windows are typically sized and positioned in order to provide solar heat gains during the heating season.
 To that end, glazing with a relatively high solar heat gain coefficient is often used so as not to block solar heat gains, especially in the sunny side of the house.
 SHGC also decreases with the number of glass panes used in a window.
 For example, in triple glazed windows, SHGC tends to be in the range of 0.33 - 0.47.
 For double glazed windows SHGC is more often in the range of 0.42 - 0.55.

 Different types of glass can be used to increase or to decrease solar heat gain through fenestration, but can also be more finely tuned by the proper orientation of windows and by the addition of shading devices such as overhangs, louvers, fins, porches, and other architectural shading elements.